Treating your pain during labor and delivery

 All members of your health care team are focused on you and your baby’s safety and your comfort during labor and delivery.

-Many women planning a vaginal delivery chose an epidural for pain management.
+Many women planning a vaginal delivery choose an epidural for pain management.
 A tiny plastic tube is placed in the epidural space, just outside the spinal cord in the lower back.
 Through that tube, the anesthesiologist delivers medicine that provides pain relief throughout labor and delivery.

 - It eases the pain of the strong uterine contractions during childbirth.